tonyfu97/Digital-Image-Processing/docs/08_motion.md

     E_{\text{data}} = \int \int (I_x u + I_y v + I_t)^2 \, dx \, dy
     \]

+    The book also shows a variant of the data term (called the "direct method") that minize the squared difference between the shifted image and the original image.

 2. **Smoothness Term**: To encourage smoothness in the flow field, Horn and Schunck include a regularization term.
 This term imposes a penalty on abrupt changes in \(u\) and \(v\).

     \[